-I recently found a beautiful red vintage suitcase at the local Goodwill Industries store for $6.
-I had been searching for something unique to add to our guest bedroom.
-A vintage suitcase side table was the perfect solution to add a bit of vintage style to the room.
-A vintage suitcase adds a timeless sense of adventure with a traditional feel combining rustic and antiquity.
+That said, I recently found a beautiful red vintage suitcase at the local Goodwill store for $6.
+I had been searching for a unique nightstand to add to the guest bedroom.
+This vintage piece was the perfect solution to add vintage style to the bedroom.
+With its timeless sense of adventure and rustic charm, a vintage suitcase brings a touch of antiquity to any room.
 Just imagine all the places this suitcase has been.

 This post may contain affiliate links, which means I will earn a small commission if you purchase through my link.
 Please see the full disclosure and privacy policy for more information.